Since April 2015, you have greater flexibility over how you take money from your pension - any time from age 55.

 2: Extended growth potential: You can leave your pension fund invested until you need it, in order to maximise its growth potential.

-3: Tax-planning: You can use flexi-access drawdown A pension income drawdown arrangement where there are no limits on how much can be taken out of a pension fund or when.
-All income drawdown arrangements set up from 6 April 2015 onwards are offered on a flexi-access basis.
-Once a pension fund is moved into flexi-access drawdown, an investor can only make new pension contributions (including tax relief) of up to £4,000 a year.
-See also Capped drawdown. to plan for your changing tax status.
+3: Tax-planning: You can use flexi-access drawdown A form of income drawdown available from 6 April 2015 where there is no limit on the amount of income you can take each year. to plan for your changing tax status.
 For example you may choose to take your tax-free lump sum element while you are still working and subject to a high level of tax.
 You could then take the taxable income when you stop working and may fall into a lower tax bracket.

 4: Estate planning: On death, any money left in your pension fund will not form part of your estate for tax inheritance tax purposes.
 If you die before age 75, pension funds are passed on tax-free to your beneficiaries.
 Should you die after 75, you can also pass your pension on to your beneficiaries but they will be taxed as income.
 This can make pensions a tax-efficient way to pass on assets.